department-of-veterans-affairs/component-library/README.md

-This module contains reusable React components for [vets-website](https://github.com/department-of-veterans-affairs/vets-website) housed in the design system [repo](https://github.com/department-of-veterans-affairs/design-system) published as an NPM [package](https://www.npmjs.com/package/@department-of-veterans-affairs/component-library).
+This module contains reusable React components published as an NPM [package](https://www.npmjs.com/package/@department-of-veterans-affairs/component-library) for use in the [VA.gov frontend](https://github.com/department-of-veterans-affairs/vets-website).

 ## Quick start